jochenw/ispm/README.md

 ## Goals (What does it do?)

-It provides services, that an IS developer maay use, for example:
+It provides services, that an IS developer may use, for example:

   - A service for reloading an IS package, that has been modified on disk.
     Of course, the same functionality is available from within the IS administration